 Post Point Lagoon has been the focus of restoration efforts since 2004.
 In 2007, the City increased capacity of the alternate outfall for the Post Point Pollution Control Plant to allow proper plant operation during high flows.
 Replacing the outfall pipe impacted a healthy, well-established bed of marine eelgrass.
 To mitigate the impact, some of the eelgrass was transplanted to the Post Point Lagoon.

 In 2008, restoration work was completed to improve the shoreline riparian corridor, upper intertidal salt marsh, and intertidal mud flat.
 This project benefited eelgrass beds by combining to form a complex interacting mosaic of marine habitats that provide critical rearing and refuge functions for migrating juvenile fish and wildlife.
 Elements of this project include: placing large woody debris within and around the lagoon; removing fill from the shoreline, increasing shoreline length by 18% and saltmarsh area by 70%; re-establishing a native marine riparian buffer along the shoreline; protecting native vegetation and habitat elements by restricting access to sections of the upland, shoreline and intertidal zones; and installing educational signs.

-Before and after restoration: Photos on left from 2005, photos on right from 2010.
+Before and after restoration: Photos on left from 2005, photos in center from 2010, photo on right from 2013.